causify-ai/tutorials/class_project_instructions/Projects/HMMlearn_Project_Description.md

 **Description**

-HMMlearn is a Python library for Hidden Markov Models (HMMs), which are statistical models that represent systems with unobserved (hidden) states.
-It is particularly useful for time series data and sequence analysis.
-Key features include:
+HMMlearn is a Python library for Hidden Markov Models (HMMs), which are statistical models used to represent systems that transition between hidden states over time.
+It is particularly useful for sequence prediction and time series analysis.
+HMMlearn provides functionalities for model training, prediction, and inference, making it ideal for tasks involving sequential data.

-- **Flexible Model Specification**: Allows users to define various types of HMMs, including Gaussian emissions and discrete emissions.
-- **Training Algorithms**: Implements the Baum-Welch algorithm for unsupervised learning and the Viterbi algorithm for decoding.
-- **Support for Multiple Emission Types**: Can handle continuous and discrete observations, making it versatile for different data types.
-- **Integration with NumPy**: Utilizes NumPy for efficient numerical computations.
+Technologies Used
+HMMlearn

+- Implements Hidden Markov Models for various applications in sequential data.
+- Provides methods for training models using the Baum-Welch algorithm.
+- Supports prediction and evaluation of sequences based on learned models.
+- Allows for the specification of emission and transition probabilities.

 ---

-**Project 1: Speech Recognition using Hidden Markov Models**
+### Project 1: Predicting Stock Price Movements
 **Difficulty**: 1 (Easy)
-**Project Objective**: Develop a speech recognition system that identifies specific words or phrases from audio recordings by modeling the sequence of phonemes as hidden states.
-The goal is to optimize the accuracy of word recognition from audio features.

-**Dataset Suggestions**: Look for open-source audio datasets on platforms like Kaggle or GitHub that contain labeled audio recordings of spoken words or phrases.
+**Project Objective**: The goal of this project is to predict the movement of stock prices (up or down) based on historical price data using a Hidden Markov Model.

+**Dataset Suggestions**:
+- Yahoo Finance API (free tier) to fetch historical stock price data for a specific stock (e.g., Apple Inc. - AAPL).

 **Tasks**:
-- **Data Preprocessing**: Extract audio features (e.g., Mel-frequency cepstral coefficients) from the audio recordings using libraries like librosa.
-- **Model Specification**: Define an HMM with discrete emissions representing phonetic states.
+- **Data Collection**:
+  - Use Yahoo Finance API to obtain historical stock prices for the selected company.

+- **Data Preprocessing**:
+  - Transform the stock price data into a format suitable for HMM, such as calculating daily returns.

+- **Model Training**:
+  - Implement HMMlearn to train a model on the preprocessed data, defining states that represent price movements.

+- **Prediction**:
-- **Training**: Use the Baum-Welch algorithm to train the HMM on the extracted features.
+  - Use the trained model to predict future stock price movements based on the most recent data.
-- **Decoding**: Implement the Viterbi algorithm to decode the most likely sequence of phonemes for each audio recording.
-- **Evaluation**: Compare the predicted words with ground truth labels and calculate accuracy metrics.

-**Bonus Ideas (Optional)**: Experiment with different feature extraction techniques, or try incorporating additional contextual information to improve recognition accuracy.
+- **Evaluation**:
+  - Assess the model's accuracy by comparing predicted movements with actual movements over a validation period.

 ---

-**Project 2: Stock Price Movement Prediction**
+### Project 2: Anomaly Detection in Network Traffic
 **Difficulty**: 2 (Medium)
-**Project Objective**: Build a predictive model that forecasts future stock price movements based on historical price data using HMMs.
-The goal is to optimize the prediction of whether the stock will go up or down.

-**Dataset Suggestions**: Access historical stock price data from public financial APIs or Kaggle datasets containing stock market data.
+**Project Objective**: To detect anomalies in network traffic data using a Hidden Markov Model, identifying unusual patterns that may indicate security threats.

+**Dataset Suggestions**:
+- The UNSW-NB15 dataset available on Kaggle, which contains a range of network traffic data, including normal and attack traffic.

 **Tasks**:
+- **Data Acquisition**:
-- **Data Collection**: Gather historical stock price data and preprocess it to extract relevant features (e.g., daily returns).
+  - Download the UNSW-NB15 dataset and extract relevant features for modeling.

-- **Feature Engineering**: Create additional features such as moving averages and volatility indicators.
+- **Feature Engineering**:
-- **HMM Definition**: Set up an HMM with hidden states representing different market conditions (bullish, bearish).
+  - Preprocess the dataset by selecting features (e.g., packet size, protocol type) and normalizing the data for HMM input.

+- **Model Development**:
-- **Model Training**: Train the HMM using historical data to learn the transition and emission probabilities.
+  - Train an HMM using HMMlearn to model normal network behavior based on the selected features.

+- **Anomaly Detection**:
-- **Prediction**: Use the trained model to predict future stock movements and evaluate performance using metrics like precision and recall.
+  - Use the trained model to identify anomalies in new network traffic data by evaluating the likelihood of observed sequences.

-**Bonus Ideas (Optional)**: Integrate external factors such as economic indicators or news sentiment analysis to enhance prediction accuracy.
+- **Result Analysis**:
+  - Analyze the detected anomalies and compare them against labeled data to evaluate the model's performance.

 ---

-**Project 3: Anomaly Detection in Network Traffic**
+### Project 3: Speech Recognition with Phoneme Segmentation
 **Difficulty**: 3 (Hard)
-**Project Objective**: Create an anomaly detection system for network traffic data using HMMs to identify unusual patterns that may indicate security threats.
-The goal is to optimize the detection rate of anomalies while minimizing false positives.

-**Dataset Suggestions**: Utilize publicly available network traffic datasets from sources like Kaggle or government cybersecurity initiatives.
+**Project Objective**: The objective is to build a speech recognition system that segments spoken words into phonemes using a Hidden Markov Model, improving the understanding of spoken language.

+**Dataset Suggestions**:
+- The TIMIT Acoustic-Phonetic Continuous Speech Corpus available on the Linguistic Data Consortium (LDC) or similar datasets on Kaggle.

 **Tasks**:
+- **Data Preparation**:
-- **Data Acquisition**: Collect network traffic data and preprocess it to extract features such as packet sizes and inter-arrival times.
+  - Download the TIMIT dataset and preprocess audio files to extract relevant features (e.g., MFCCs).

-- **HMM Configuration**: Define an HMM with hidden states representing normal and anomalous traffic patterns.
+- **Phoneme Labeling**:
+  - Utilize existing phoneme labels in the dataset to create training sequences for the HMM.

-- **Model Training**: Train the HMM on labeled data to learn typical network behavior.
+- **Model Training**:
-- **Anomaly Detection**: Apply the trained model to new traffic data to identify deviations from normal patterns, using a likelihood threshold for classification.
-- **Evaluation**: Assess the model's performance using metrics such as F1-score and ROC-AUC.

-**Bonus Ideas (Optional)**: Implement a real-time monitoring system that continuously analyzes traffic data, or compare HMM performance against other anomaly detection techniques like Isolation Forest or Autoencoders.
+  - Train a Hidden Markov Model using HMMlearn on the phoneme sequences, setting up appropriate emission and transition probabilities.

+- **Segmentation**:
+  - Develop a pipeline that takes raw audio input, processes it, and segments it into phonemes using the trained model.

+- **Performance Evaluation**:
+  - Evaluate the segmentation accuracy by comparing the predicted phoneme sequences against the ground truth labels.

+**Bonus Ideas**:
+- Implement a visualization of the phoneme segmentation process using audio waveforms.
+- Experiment with different feature extraction techniques (e.g., spectrograms) to assess their impact on model performance.